Compare travel insurance for a trip to France

 An annual European policy will cover you for 12 months after the policy’s start-date.
 As well as being more cost-effective, it can also save you the hassle of organising single trip insurance each time you travel.

-If you’ve got more trips planned this year to places outside of Europe, you might find a worldwide annual travel insurance policy is the most cost-effective.
+If you’ve got more trips planned this year to places outside of Europe, you might find a worldwide annual multi-trip travel insurance policy is the most cost-effective.
 Compare your options to see which works out best for you.

 The healthcare system in France is strong - the World Health Organisation found that France provides the best overall healthcare in the world.
 It’s made up of private and public hospitals.

 Yes.
 An EHIC (European health insurance card) means you can access state-provided medical treatment, exactly as French citizens do.

 Since the UK left the EU, EHIC cards have been replaced by GHIC (Global health insurance cards).
 Similarly to the EHIC, these allow you to access state provided medical treatment whilst abroad.
 It's worth noting that the GHIC card is only valid in EU countries.

 You can apply for an GHIC using the NHS website.
 If you lose your GHIC, or don’t have it when you need treatment in France, you can call the Department of Health Overseas Healthcare Team on +441912181999 to get a Provisional Replacement Certificate.